 First, ISO 13849-1 requires that manual reset actuators be separate control devices connected to the SRP/CS.
 The point could be made that an HMI is a separate device; however, as of this writing, no HMIs are designed to connect to a Safety PLC.

 Second, requires that components used for the manual reset function not reduce the Performance Level (PL) of the safety function.
 Since there are no safety-rated HMIs, the only structural category that could be assigned to an HMI-PLC combination is Category B, a single-channel architecture using components rated for the circuit conditions.
 This structural category limitation means that the highest PL that could be assigned would be PL=b.
 Emergency stop functions must provide at least PL=c performance according to ISO 13850, so an HMI-based reset cannot be used with emergency stop functions.
 In addition, most industrial machines will require at least PL=c, d or e for their safety-related interlocks, so an HMI-based manual reset cannot be used to reset an interlock stop function.

 Finally, the large controls component manufacturers, like Rockwell Allen-Bradley, Omron, Pilz, Schmersal, Siemens, Telemecanique, etc., do not recommend the practice for the reasons discussed.

 PS – I mentioned in the video that rising edge signals are not used for the Manual Reset Function – in truth, rising edges are not used for safety-related signals.
-Rising edges can occur more readily due to electrical faults while falling edges are much less likely.
-For example, a falling edge generated by an electromechanical push button requires that the button is pushed and released, which helps avoid intentional defeat through a “tie-down” of the button.
+Rising edges can occur more readily due to electrical faults, while falling edges are much less likely.
+For example, a falling edge generated by an electromechanical push button requires that the button be pushed and released, which helps avoid intentional defeat through a “tie-down” button.

 Safety of machinery — Emergency stop function — Principles for design, ISO 13850.
 International Organization for Standardization (ISO), Geneva.
 2015.